ajwitchger/macrestore/README.md

 # macrestore
-Tool for reconfiguring your Mac after a fresh install.
-Including apps, keychain, I could and dev environments.
+Tool for configuring your Mac after a fresh install.
+Including apps, keychain, local and dev environments.